MatiasDevop/Angular-Project/README.md

 # Angular-Project-using-RestApi
-This is a Project complet with server in tyscript and consum it with Angular Client
+This is a Complet project with server in tyscript and FrontEnd part with Angular Client